Bridgetown Features Post-Jekyll

 - A next-gen plugin API via Builders.

-- Plugin source manifests & frontend integration with Yarn auto-install.
+- Plugin source manifests & frontend integration with NPM auto-install.

 - A clearer, modern file & folder structure.